Slalamander/Home-Assistant-Eetlijst/README.md

 ### TODO
 This is my first custom integration, so if you encounter any issues or bugs, please let me know.
 It's all still very bare bones, so there's a few things I hope to add in later versions:
 - Handle cases for the new option where a person is only doing the groceries (Correct statuses, custom image etc.)
+- Figure out why the info sensor is not updated upon adding.
 - Handle changes in lijst users (like when a roommate changes).
 - Figure out how to translate the states using localisation files.
 Somehow these would only work for the config.
 - Get it added as a default repository